 Popular music was supposed to be a young person’s game but as it turns out, young people get older and still want to record and perform.
 So we have, for example, Tony Bennett’s new collaboration with Lady Gaga, Cheek to Cheek, which recently made the 88-year-old Bennett the oldest living artist ever to have a number-one album.
-And then there’s this 13th studio CD from Leonard Cohen, who turned 80 two days before the record’s release and is rumored to be planning another concert tour.
+And then there’s Popular Problems, the 13th studio CD from Leonard Cohen, who turned 80 two days before the record’s release and is rumored to be planning another concert tour.

 If the tour happens and is as good as this album, it will be good indeed.
 Cohen is still writing sparse, intriguing couplets about love, sex, his Judaic roots, death and the apocalypse.
 Sometimes profound, sometimes impenetrable, always fascinating, they are often dark, yet sometimes funny enough to make you smile.
 And he’s still singing in the almost impossibly deep, husky voice that has characterized his music for at least the last quarter century.
 Plus, he continues to understand how well that voice sounds alongside sweet violins and female backing vocals.
 He still knows how to effortlessly meld everything from gospel, blues and country to folk, disco and funk.
 And he still manages to seem simultaneously confessional and enigmatic.